 We then called out the utility company who determined that the meter was broken.
 We returned to the insurance company and demanded the claim be reopened or the filing of a Bad Faith Claim would be next.
 End result – the claim was fully paid, including all extra expenses unnecessarily incurred by the estate for the administrator’s time and cost of experts.

 Bottom line – without hiring YOUR OWN EXPERTS – you are at the mercy of the insurance company.
-If you need to dispute insurance claim, contact us immediately after a loss and we will evaluate your claim for free.
+If you need to dispute insurance claim, contact us immediately after a loss and we will evaluate your claim.
 We can handle your water damage claim from start to finish and protect your interests.